PurveshXtreme/Interview-Preparation/CompanyFocused/infoceptsFocused/BigData.md

 - Unstructured (videos, images, logs)

 ### **4. Veracity**
+-Veracity refers to the trustworthiness, accuracy, and quality of the data.
-Data can be noisy, incomplete, or inconsistent.
+-Data can be noisy, incomplete, or inconsistent.
 Ensuring accuracy and reliability is a challenge.

 ### **5. Value**
 The most important V — the useful insights or business impact derived from analyzing Big Data.